Dre Campbell Farm

 4. Physically Remove Bugs

-If you spend a lot of time out in your garden, removing the bugs physically is a good solution.
+If you spend a lot of time in your garden, removing the bugs by hand is a good solution.
 So, take the time to look through the plants and at the backs of the leaves.

 When you see a bug, pick it off and squeeze it between your gloved fingers.
-If that doesn’t sound pleasant to you, you can also drop the bug in soapy water to kill it by suffocation.
+If that doesn’t sound pleasant, you can drop the bug in soapy water to kill it by suffocation.

 5. Clear Woodpiles and Winter Shelters